darinz/ML/practice-1/p1/solution_p1.md

 (B) False

-**Solution:** In Autumn 2022, we accepted either answer due to ambiguity in the question.
+**Solution:** Could be either answer due to ambiguity in the question.

 **Explanation:** The question is ambiguous because it doesn't specify whether we're talking about the bias of the model's predictions or the bias of the model's parameters.